Dr. Ariel Guersenzvaig

 Director of the Master in Design and Communication

 PhD in Design Theory at the University of Southampton (UK)

 MA in Ethics at the University of Birmingham (UK),

 Diploma of Advanced Studies in Design research at the University of Barcelona (ES)

 Degree in Publishing by the University of Applied Sciences of Amsterdam (NL).

 Dr. Guersenzvaig is the director of the Master's Degree in Design and Communication, an official master's degree that gives access to doctoral studies.
-He also directs a program with professional purposes, the Master's Degree in Web Design and Internet Web Projects Management.
+He also directs a programme with professional purposes, the Master's Degree in Design and Management of User Experience and Digital Services.
 He is a graduate and postgraduate professor at Elisava and a visiting professor at several universities (UPF, UPC).
 He combines his work as a professor with professional activities as an independent consultant in the field of user experience design and service design.
 He was a partner of several companies in the field of User Experience Design and has directed and executed projects for some of the main Spanish and European companies.
 He has also been the executive director of the Design Observatory of the FAD (Spanish initials for Promotion of Arts and Design) and a board member of the ADG-FAD.

 His most recent publications are:

 —GUERSENZVAIG, A. (2018).
 Autonomous Weapon Systems: Failing the Principle of Discrimination, IEEE Technology and Society Magazine, Vol. 37, No 1 (2018).
 DOI: 10.1109/MTS.2018.2795119